Espresso Coffee Machine Buying Guide

 Which Type of Espresso Machine?
 Super Automatic versus pod versus Semi Automatic

 The first thing to decide when buying an espresso machine for home or office is whether to buy a super automatic, a pod machine or a semi automatic.
 A super automatic will grind the coffee, extract the espresso and even froth the milk with the touch of a button.
-Popular brands include Saeco, Miele and De Longhi.
+Popular brands include Saeco, Melitta, Miele and De Longhi.
 A semi automatic is the type used by baristas in coffee shops.
-When using a semi automatic, the "barista" must grind the coffee using a separate coffee grinder then prepare the portafilter with the freshly ground coffee, extract the espresso using the semi automatic espresso machine and finally texture the milk with the espresso machine.
+When using a semi automatic, the barista must grind the coffee using a separate coffee grinder then prepare the portafilter with the freshly ground coffee, extract the espresso using the semi automatic espresso machine and finally texture the milk with the espresso machine.
 The super automatic is relatively easy to use but here's the catch:

 If the semi automatic espresso machine and coffee grinder combination is used by someone who has undertaken some basic coffee training (for example Jetblack's Home Barista Group Course) the resultant coffee will be superior to the beverage prepared by the super automatic coffee machine.

 Think about it this way: If the super automatic coffee machines made coffee as good as semi automatic machines, coffee shops wouldn't need to hire baristas and wouldn't need those shiny Italian semi automatic espresso machines!
 So choose super automatic for convenience.
 Choose Semi Automatic if the quality of the coffee is the most important requirement.